OGLE-2015-BLG-0845L: A low-mass M dwarf from the microlensing parallax and xallarap effects: Acknowledgements

 \section{Acknowledgements}

+We thank the reviewer for useful comments and suggestions.
 This work is supported by the National Natural Science Foundation of China (grant No.\ 12133005 \& 12173021) and the CASSACA grant CCJRF2105.
+R.~P.\ has been supported by the National Science Center, Poland, grant No. 2021/42/E/ST9/00038.
+For the purpose of Open Access, the author has applied a CC-BY public copyright license to any Author Accepted Manuscript (AAM) version arising from this submission.
 We also acknowledge the Tsinghua Astrophysics High-Performance Computing platform for providing computational and data storage resources.